Northwestern Memorial Hospital: Modern day

-CyberAttack
+Cyber attack

 In April 2021, a breach at Elekta Inc., a company who handles cancer patient data for Illinois, involved unauthorized access to patient information from the Northwestern Memorial Healthcare system.
-Hospital officials claimed that personally identifiable information (PII) including social security numbers were involved in the leak.
+Hospital officials claimed that personally identifiable information including social security numbers were involved in the leak.

 About

 Northwestern Memorial provides a total of 894 inpatient beds and encompasses more than 3 e6sqft of medical buildings within the Northwestern University Chicago campus in the Streeterville neighborhood downtown.
 Nearly every medical specialty is represented by over 1,900 physicians on the medical staff at Northwestern Memorial who also carry faculty appointments with Feinberg School of Medicine.
 As of 2018, total hospital-based research funding topped $484 million, placing Northwestern in the top 15 for the National Institutes of Health ranking among all American medical schools.
 The hospital's endowment reached $264 million as of 2020.

 Northwestern Memorial is a partner with CommunityHealth in Chicago and provides healthcare through medical volunteers who participate in a residency program at the center's two sites in the West Town and Englewood neighborhoods.